Encoding of musical structures in hidden units of restricted Boltzmann machines: Acknowledgment

-\begin{acknowledgment} This research was supported by JSPS KAKENHI, Grant No.~JP21K11923.
-The computation was partly carried out using the facilities of the Supercomputer Center, Institute for Solid State Physics (ISSP), University of Tokyo \end{acknowledgment}
+This research was supported by JSPS KAKENHI, Grant No.~JP21K11923.
+The computation was partly carried out using the facilities of the Supercomputer Center, Institute for Solid State Physics (ISSP), the University of Tokyo (ISSPkyodo-SC-2025-Cb-0038).